 If you have salaried employees, you must pay them for their full workweek, typically 40 hours, regardless of PTO.
 You can deduct used hours of PTO from their balance if you don’t have unlimited PTO, but their total pay rate remains the same.

-However, pay deductions are permissible under FLSA regulations for salaried employees in specific situations, like if they have exhausted their PTO benefits.
-You should outline these situations5 in your employment contracts and company handbook for clarity.
+However, pay deductions are permissible under FLSA regulations for salaried employees in specific situations, such as if they have exhausted their PTO benefits.
+You should outline these situations in your employment contracts and company handbook for clarity4.
 Plus, you should check your state’s laws before making any deductions.

 No federal laws mandate you to pay out your PTO; however, PTO payout laws vary by state.
-This means that some employers are legally obligated to pay out PTO upon employment termination, but some don’t.
+This means some states obligate employers to pay out PTO upon employment termination, but some don’t.

 Without a state law or company policy requiring you to pay out PTO, you don’t have to pay your employees for unused PTO if they leave your business.